matthewscott364/datadev-salary-aws-etl-pipeline/README.md

-# 🧩 AWS ETL Pipeline: Kaggle → S3 → Glue → Athena → Power BI
+# 🧩 Data Developer Salary, AWS ETL Pipeline: Kaggle → S3 → Glue → Athena → Power BI
 This project demonstrates a complete cloud-based ETL and analytics workflow using AWS services.
 The pipeline ingests raw data from Kaggle, stores it in Amazon S3, transforms it using AWS Glue, queries it using Amazon Athena, and visualizes insights in Power BI.

 ## 🚀 Architecture Overview